zesskyo/aa-stats-template/README.md

 # AA No Reset stats website

-Make your own stats website for All Advancements No Reset runs, like [Zesskyo's](https://zesskyo.github.io/aa-stats-no-reset-zesskyo-log/).
+Make your own stats website for 1.16.1 All Advancements Runs, like [Zesskyo's AA No Reset Log](https://zesskyo.github.io/aa-stats-no-reset-zesskyo-log/).
 Everything happens on github.com, with nothing to install.

 Your website keeps only your runs.
-The code comes from [aa-stats](https://github.com/zesskyo/aa-stats), so **new features show up on your site automatically** (within a day).
+The code comes from [aa-stats](https://github.com/zesskyo/aa-stats), so **new features show up on your site automatically**.

 ## Set it up (once)